Get all the latest data for Fortaleza

 Are big infrastructure projects coming to Fortaleza as of 2026?

-As of early 2026, the biggest infrastructure project likely to move Fortaleza property prices is the Linha Leste metro line, which will connect Centro to Papicu over 7.3 kilometers and could boost values in neighborhoods along its route by improving commute times.
+As of early 2026, the single biggest infrastructure project likely to move Fortaleza property prices is the Linha Leste metro extension, a 7.3-kilometer rail line connecting Centro to Papicu that could meaningfully reprice neighborhoods along its corridor by improving commute times and accessibility.

-The estimated timeline for Linha Leste shows active construction as of late 2025, with the state government publishing progress updates and expecting completion within the next few years, making this a near-term catalyst rather than a distant plan.
+The Linha Leste project is already in active construction as of late 2025, with the state government (Seinfra) publishing regular progress updates; delivery is expected within the next few years, though exact completion timelines in Brazil often shift, so buyers should watch for official milestone announcements rather than assuming a fixed date.

 For the latest updates on the local projects, you can read our property market analysis about Fortaleza here.